jonathanmorgan/python_utilities/README.md

     - __/email/email\_helper.py__ - `EmailHelper` class that contains logic for setting up SMTP server using smtplib, then sending text or HTML email messages.
     - __/email/email\_test.py__ - basic email code on which EmailHelper is based, as an example.

+- __/etl/__ - Basic ETL framework that includes:

+    - objects to capture a simple ETL specification:

+        - __/etl/etl\_attribute.py__ - Class `ETLAttribute` holds details on a particular property/field within a source file that is being loaded.
+        - __/etl/etl\_entity.py__ - Class `ETLEntity` holds details on a set of attributes being loaded, practically speaking the set of columns/properties/fields in each record from a file that is being loaded.
+        - __/etl/etl\_error.py__ - Class `ETLError` is an Error child class used to signal unrecoverable problems in ETL.

+    - __/etl/etl\_from\_excel\_with\_headers.py__ - Class `ETLFromExcelWithHeaders` contains the code to load data from an Excel document into any attr-based python object (including django model class) based on an ETL specification contained in an `ETLEntity` specifiation instance.
+    - __/etl/loadable\_django\_model.py__ - Class `LoadableDjangoModel` is a django abstract class that extends Django's `models.Model` class and contains all the methods each of the "`ETLFrom...`" classes in this package expect so they can load to a Django model class.
+This class is intended to show the fields and methods that have to be present in a django model for the ETL loaders here to run without needing any modification.
+It can either be imported into simple Django applications and then extended, or copied and altered to fit a more complex object model.

 - __/exceptions/__